Lijp411/City-BIS/README.md

   ```

 ## Building Semantic Segmentation
   You can try the fast and efficient building points segmentation via VPBE-Net.
-The codes of data preprocessing and network training will be released soon.
+The codes of data preprocessing and network training have been released!

 ## Building Instance Extraction
   To automatically assign instance-level building IDs, you can use the SI-DVDC method, and the code to be released soon.